 World War II

 Just like the first World War, the United States was a latecomer.
 After Japanese forces bombed the American fleet at Pearl Harbor in 1941, President Franklin D. Roosevelt declared war on Germany, an ally of Japan and the Axis Powers.
 Approximately 16 million Americans served in World War II.
 Back home, the entire economy turned to a war economy in order to succeed.
-The ability to efficiently build guns, ammunition, ships, planes and tanks for the war effort became critical.
-As the United States began to assert their authority in the war alongside the Soviet Union, it became increasingly obvious that the German side was going to be defeated.
+The ability to efficiently build guns, ammunition, ships, planes, and tanks for the war effort became critical.
+As the United States began to assert its authority in the war alongside the Soviet Union, it became increasingly obvious that the German side was going to be defeated.
 German forces lost critical battle after critical battle.

 D-Day proved to be one of the Allies' most critical attacks on the Axis Powers during the war.
-This battle was the invasion of occupied Europe and the Allied forces attempt to liberate Europe.
-In early June of 1944, American, Canadian, British and French troops embarked across the English channel to Normandy, France.
+This battle was the invasion of occupied Europe and the Allied force's attempt to liberate Europe.
+In early June of 1944, American, Canadian, British and French troops embarked across the English Channel to Normandy, France.
 The soldiers invaded German-occupied beaches and successfully pulled off the surprise attack, defeating the German forces, allowing them to begin their liberation of Western-occupied Europe.
 On the Eastern war front, the Soviet forces had managed to push the German troops back to the German border.

 Although Germany had unconditionally surrendered four months earlier in May of 1945, the war in the Far East raged on.
 The official end of the Second World War came in August of 1945 when the U.S. dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 After the bombings, Japan officially surrendered, signing the document on September 2, 1945.
 The U.S. and the Allied Forces had defeated the enemies yet again, however, at the expense of over 400,000 military deaths.